 Once reported, public health centers keep track of the patients until they are diagnosed as free of TB for three years.
-The cumulative number of patients kept track by public health centers was 52,173 as of December 2012, of whom 14,858 were active TB patients.
+The cumulative number of patients kept track by public health centers was 42,299 at the end of 2016, of whom 11,717 were active TB patients.